 IGS

-The integrity of the data in daily SINEX TRO files is guaranteed by the IGS ACs.
-However, for assuring the data quality for retrieval of GNSS IPW and its uncertainty (methodology described in Ning et al., 2016 [5]) the data processing chain for CDS comprises additional steps as follows:
+The IGS ACs guarantee the integrity of the data in SINEX TRO files.
+However, to ensure the data quality for retrieval of GNSS IPW and its uncertainty (methodology described in Ning et al., 2016 [10]) the data processing chain for CDS comprises additional steps as follows:

-If any of these checks fails, the ZTD or σZTD will be assigned a “null” value (indicating a missing or unacceptable value).
+If any of these checks fail, the ZTD or σZTD will be assigned a “null” value (indicating a missing or unacceptable value).

-IGS sites’ metadata (site coordinates) are checked on-line by SEMISYS and corrected by proofed values from SEMISYS if the horizontal displacement exceeds 90 meters (equivalent of 3 arc seconds).
+IGS sites’ metadata (site coordinates) are checked online by SEMISYS and corrected by proofed values from SEMISYS if the horizontal displacement exceeds 90 meters (equivalent to 3 arc seconds).
 Coordinate check avoids using erroneous AMSL values from a geoid model.

 EPN

-EPN-repro2 time series do not need any additional quality check.
-All necessary quality checks are performed already during reprocessing.
-EPN-repro2 is known as a reference quality data product [2].
+EPN-repro2 time series do not need any additional quality checks.
+All necessary quality checks are performed already during combination [4].

-Unlike many other measurements in environmental physics (atmospheric temperature, humidity, etc.) the GNSS IPW is retrieved from GNSS ZTDs characterised with uncertainties expressed in terms of formal (not instrumental) errors.
+Unlike many other measurements in environmental physics (atmospheric temperature, humidity, etc.), the GNSS IPW is retrieved from GNSS ZTDs characterized by uncertainties expressed in terms of formal (not instrumental) errors.

-The characteristic values depend on GNSS data processing software and the IGS specifies σZTD limits to 4 mm [10] for observations in mostly ideal conditions with instrumental installations following strict IGS technical requirements.
-The sources of uncertainties contributing to the final σIPW are extensively analysed in Ning et al., 2016 [5] and in GAIA-CLIM D2.8, Annex IX, Product Traceability and Uncertainty for the GNSS IPW Product [11].
+The characteristic values depend on GNSS data processing software.
+The IGS specifies σZTD limits to 4 mm [14] for observations in mostly ideal conditions with instrumental installations following strict IGS technical requirements.
+The sources of uncertainties contributing to the final σIPW are extensively analyzed in Ning et al., 2016 [10] and in GAIA-CLIM D2.8, Annex IX, Product Traceability and Uncertainty for the GNSS IPW Product [15].

 Examples

-A short overview about the comparison results is given in this section.
-The following comparisons are made by using the IGS daily tropospheric product only.
-The IPW estimation from 18 globally distributed IGS stations were compared for the period 2014–2019 with the IPW values calculated from four independent co-located data sets (Fig. 4):
+The following section summarises the comparison results obtained from IGS daily, EPN repro2, radiosonde data, and ERA5.
+The IPW estimation from 18 globally representative IGS stations was compared for the period 2014–2019 with the IPW values calculated from four independent co-located data sets (Fig. 4):

 The co-located stations were determined using two criteria: distance and height difference between stations were <15 km and <50 m, respectively.

-With only two exceptions out of 18 sites, ERA5−IGS, GRUAN RS−IGS and IGRA−IGS IPW differences follow the same pattern (i.e. have the same sign for specific stations; an example for selected sites is given in Fig. 5).
-As seen from Table 1 the average IPW bias over all comparison techniques included ranges from 0.15 mm (ERA5–IGS) to 0.64 (MWR–IGS), while its average RMSD ranges from 0.91 mm (GRUAN RS–IGS) to 1.64 mm (IGRA–IGS).
+With only two exceptions out of 18 sites, ERA5−IGS daily, GRUAN RS−IGS daily and IGRA−IGS daily IPW differences follow the same pattern (i.e. have the same sign for specific stations; an example for selected sites is given in Fig. 5).
+As seen from Table 1 the average IPW bias overall comparison techniques included ranges from 0.15 (ERA5–IGS daily) to 0.64 kg/m2 (MWR–IGS daily), while its average RMSD ranges from 0.91 (GRUAN RS–IGS daily) to 1.64 kg/m2 (IGRA–IGS daily).

-Some researchers have reported a seasonal behaviour of the GNSS–RS IPW bias [14, 15], others have pointed out only a dependency between its RMSD and latitude [16, 17] without seeing a clear effect on biases.
-Based on the presented examples, there is no dependency between the IPW difference and latitude.
-On the contrary, a strong correlation between IPW difference, RMSE and latitude is found similarly to previous studies, with highest values at the lowest latitudes.
+Some researchers have reported a seasonal behaviour of the GNSS–RS IPW bias [20, 21]; others have pointed out only a dependency between its RMSD and latitude [22, 23] without seeing an apparent effect on biases.
+A strong correlation between IPW difference, RMSD, and latitude is similar to previous studies, with the highest values at the lowest latitudes.

-In addition, a seasonal cycle in the standard deviation of the differences is present for most of the stations, especially at continental stations like ALIC, ANKR, BAKE and PICL.
-The highest values for standard deviation of differences occur in summertime when IPW reaches its maximum.
-Based on GNSS and GRUAN RS data collected at NYA1 and TSKB, this kind of seasonal pattern in standard deviation of IPW differences is mostly due the seasonal cycle in the IPW estimated from radiosounding data.
+In addition, a seasonal cycle in the standard deviation of the differences is present for most stations, especially at continental stations like ALIC, ANKR, BAKE, and PICL.
+The highest values for the standard deviation of differences occur in the summertime when IPW reaches its maximum.
+Based on GNSS and GRUAN RS data collected at NYA1 and TSKB, this kind of seasonal pattern in the standard deviation of IPW differences is primarily due to the seasonal cycle in the IPW estimated from radiosounding data.
 Compared to wintertime, the uncertainty of GRUAN RS-estimated IPW in summer is three and five times higher at NYA1 and TSKB, respectively.

 Table 1: Average IPW bias and RMSD between IGS data and co-located techniques.